 Andrew Brodsky is an Assistant Professor of Management at McCombs School of Business at the University of Texas at Austin.
 He received a Ph.D. in Organizational Behavior from Harvard Business School and B.S. from The Wharton School.
 His two streams of research focus on the impact of technology on individuals at work and workplace communication challenges.
 He has a particular interest in the intersection of these topics in examining the impact of workplace virtual communication and optimal strategies for its utilization.
 His current projects examine topics such as: 1) how to encourage employees to challenge the status quo and raise innovative ideas when they are working virtually, 2) how to effectively communicate emotions and authenticity virtually, and 3) how adapting new communication technologies impacts employee outcomes.

-To address these topics, Andrew has conducted research and consulted with organizations around the world such as PricewaterhouseCoopers, Novo Nordisk, GuideWell Connect, KinderWorld Education Group, and BombBomb.
-His research has been covered in Harvard Business Review, Business Insider, Forbes, Fast Company, and CNBC.
-He has taught courses on negotiation and organizational conflict resolution at the Harvard Extension School, and has facilitated courses on leadership for both the Harvard Business School Executive Education and MBA programs.
-Prior to attending Harvard Business School, Andrew received a B.S. from The Wharton School with concentrations in Management and Decision Processes.
+To address these topics, Andrew has conducted research, led training, and consulted with organizations around the world such as PricewaterhouseCoopers, Amazon, Dell Technologies, Novo Nordisk, GuideWell Connect, BombBomb, and KinderWorld Education Group.
+His research has been covered in media outlets such as The Economist, Harvard Business Review, Wall Street Journal, NPR, and CNBC.
+In addition to his teaching at McCombs, he has previously taught courses on negotiation and organizational conflict resolution at the Harvard Extension School, and has facilitated courses on leadership for both the Harvard Business School Executive Education and MBA programs.
+Andrew was selected as one of the world’s ‘Best 40-Under-40 MBA Professors‘ by Poets&Quants.